Crawling is a major milestone that signifies the start of your baby’s future mobility!

 3. Get Down To Their Level

-If your baby is struggling to enjoy tummy time or playing on their own get down to their level and talk and chat to them.
+If your baby is struggling to enjoy tummy time or playing on their own get down to their level and talk and chat with them.
+You are their favourite plaything in the early days and having you down there with them will give them focus and encouragement.

 4. Give Them Space To Roll

+Give your baby plenty of space in a safe place to reach and roll.
 Rolling is a great exercise for your pre-crawler and a play mat is a wonderfully soft and entertaining place for your trainee crawler to practice their skills.

 5. Dress Your Baby Appropriately